DSD-DBS/capella-collab-manager/docs/docs/user/sessions/flows/t4c.md

  ~ SPDX-License-Identifier: Apache-2.0
  -->

-# Connect to a TeamForCapella repository
+# Connect to a TeamForCapella Repository

 <!-- prettier-ignore -->
 !!!
 Info